lennartkerkvliet/statutes/internal-regulations.md

 (f) IFLRY community management;
 (g) Managing internal and external privacy policies;

 Newly elected Bureau members need to communicate their areas of responsibility to the IFLRY Member Organisations after the first Bureau meeting of their terms in office.
-Points a to g give a general overview of what the VP responsibilities could entail.
+Points a to g give a general overview of what the Vice President responsibilities could entail.
 The general aim is to give each Vice President a clear portfolio.

 8 weeks before every Bureau election, the Bureau will send an official proposal for the Vice President portfolios for next term.
 The official Vice President portfolio will be finalised during the first Bureau meeting.

 ## Term {#bureau-term}
 The President, the Secretary General and Treasurer are elected for the period of two years until the next General Assembly.
 The four Vice Presidents are elected for the period of one year until the next General Assembly.
 Notwithstanding the right of the General Assembly to put the Bureau on question and to force Bureau Members to resign.

 Elections shall be held at the first General Assembly of the calendar year corresponding with the end of the Bureau members' term.
-Notice of elections shall be given concurrently with notice of the GA.
+Notice of elections shall be given concurrently with notice of the General Assembly.

 In case of a resignation of a Bureau member, the Bureau has the power to appoint a replacement in a non-voting capacity until the next General Assembly, provided there is no meeting of the General Assembly in the following 30 days.